 Like tenkara, tying tenkara flies is simple.
 Basic fly tying skills, tools and materials are all you need.
 The Tenkara Flies pages show the step by step instructions for tying nearly all the flies I use.
 I have decided to offer fly tying kits for new and experienced tyers who would like to try out a new pattern without having to buy a lot of new materials that may not get used.
 For fly tyers who know they will be tying a lot of flies for a given pattern, I also offer the fly tying materials required to tie most of the flies offered on the site.

-is a natural extension of the "One Fly" tying kits, which are great for people who want to try out a new pattern without having to buy a large supply of new materials.
+Offering fly tying materials is a natural extension of the "One Fly" Tying Kits™, which are great for people who want to try out a new pattern without having to buy a large supply of new materials.
 If you know you are going to be tying a lot of the same flies, though, it does make sense to buy your fly tying materials in larger quantities.

 I don't have space for much in the way of inventory, so I can't offer a full range of tying supplies.
 I do try to carry the materials needed for the flies offered on the site, and that includes a range of hooks.